Types of concrete: Geopolymer concrete

 Geopolymer cement is an alternative to ordinary Portland cement and is used to produce Geopolymer concrete by adding regular aggregates to a geopolymer cement slurry.
 It is made from inorganic aluminosilicate (Al-Si) polymer compounds that can utilise recycled industrial waste (e.g. fly ash, blast furnace slag) as the manufacturing inputs resulting in up to 80% lower carbon dioxide emissions.
 Greater chemical and thermal resistance, and better mechanical properties, are said to be achieved for geopolymer concrete at both atmospheric and extreme conditions.

 Similar concretes have not only been used in Ancient Rome (see Roman concrete), but also in the former Soviet Union in the 1950s and 1960s.
 Buildings in Ukraine are still standing after 45 years.

 Refractory cement

 High-temperature applications, such as masonry ovens and the like, generally require the use of a refractory cement; concretes based on Portland cement can be damaged or destroyed by elevated temperatures, but refractory concretes are better able to withstand such conditions.
-Materials may include calcium aluminate cements, fire clay, ganister and minerals high in aluminum.
+Materials may include calcium aluminate cements, fire clay, ganister and minerals high in aluminium.